villagerdev

 You should also plan on wearing durable hiking boots with a decent tread to help you stay on your feet across the rocky terrain.
 Ensuring your boots are properly fitted and laced tightly to keep your ankles secure is key to avoiding injury.

 Headlamps or flashlights are a must and other helpful items like trekking poles can make going in the dark easier.
-Talk to the front desk staff of the Bar Harbor Motel to see what hiking equipment we have available for guests to borrow.

 Plan on bringing water and easy trail snacks like granola bars, dried fruit, jerky and trail mix.
 You may not be hungry at 3am when you get started but we bet you will be when you reach the summit!
 The Cadillac Mountain Eco Store gift shop also offers some grab and go food, cold beverages, and coffee.
 There’s nothing quite like munching on a pop tart and sipping hot coffee while you watch the sun raise its head above the Atlantic horizon.Photo of sunrise from Cadillac Mountain in Acadia National Park, Bar Harbor, Maine